guard/guard/README.md

 end
 ```

-Groups can be nested, reopened and can take muliple names to assign its plugin to multiple groups:
+Groups can be nested, reopened and can take multiple names to assign its plugin to multiple groups:

 ```ruby
 group :desktop do